fkodom/unipipe/README.md

 **Uni**fied **pipe**line library.

-Build batch pipelines in Python that run anywhere -- on your laptop, on the server, and in the cloud.

 :warning: Experimental :warning:

+* Build batch pipelines in Python that run anywhere -- on your laptop, on the server, and in the cloud.
+* Save time by easily scaling local experiments to the cloud
+* Save money by only paying for the compute infrastructure you need

 <p align="center">
     <img src="./doc/img/pipe.png" height=256 width=256/>